 Types of Green Tea

-Sencha Green tea is the most popular tea in Japan, accounting for 80 percent of the teas produced there.
+Sencha Green tea is the most popular tea in Japan, accounting for 80 percent of the teas produced.
 Sencha is made by infusing the whole tea leaves in hot water.

-Naturally, this delicious tea is not just a favorite of the people of Japan, but also of most green tea drinkers around the world.
+Naturally, this delicious tea is a favorite of the people of Japan, and most green tea drinkers around the world.

 Fukamushi Sencha 深蒸し煎茶